keblu/WebSite/src/content/home/about.md

 # Biography

-I am currently pursuing a joint Ph.D. in Finance at the University of Neuch√¢tel and Vrije Universiteit Brussel with a focus on modeling latent variables in economics and finance under the care of Prof. David Ardia and Prof. Kris Boudt.
-More specifically, my thesis focuses on the modeling of latent state in volatility via Markov-switching GARCH model and the use of textual sentiment measure to forecast economic and financial variables.
+I am the holder of  a joint doctoral degree in Finance and Business Economics from the the University of Neuch‚tel and Vrije Universiteit Brussel, respectively.
+My research focuses on volatility modeling and sentiment analysis applied to finance and business problems.
+My current work is particularly centered around the field of Sentometrics, which lies at the intersection of sentiment analysis and econometrics.

 Before pursuing a Ph.D. in finance I did a Bachelor and an MBA in Finance at Laval University.
-I also worked at Lakeroad asset management as a quantitative analyst focusing on enhancing the portfolio risk/return profile before ultimately deciding on improving myself as a scientific researcher via a Ph.D.
+I also worked at Lakeroad Asset Management as a quantitative analyst focusing on enhancing the portfolio risk/return profile before ultimately deciding on improving myself as a scientific researcher via a doctoral program.

 I invested myself in computer programming from a young age.
 I now mainly focus on the R statistical language, and I am a proponent of open source software and reproducible research.
 I am the author and co-author several R packages including the MSGARCH, NSE, and Sentometrics package.

 When I am not doing research or side project, I indulge myself in books from a wide variety of genres such as financial history, biography, psychology, and sci-fi.